-It doesn't have to come in a powdered, dehydrated, or in a fancy package, and although I do believe in classical "superfoods", you would be surprise to find out that so many of the simple foods from the produce aisle pack a powerful punch in supporting our health, and even preventing disease.
+It doesn't have to come powdered, dehydrated, or in a fancy package, and although I do believe in classical "superfoods", you would be surprise to find out that so many of the simple foods from the produce aisle pack a powerful punch in supporting our health, and even preventing disease.

 Although there is overwhelming scientific evidence that cultures that eat a mostly vegetarian or vegan diet have better population health outcomes and longevity, our western diet has a long way to go.

 Stats Canada indicates that we aren't getting enough servings of veggies and fruit per day and to try and incorporate more dark green veggies like chard, kale, spinach, collards, and mustard greens, and pair them with bright orange veggies like carrots, sweet potato, peppers, and pumpkins.

 These are suggested because they are accessible, nutrient dense, and alongside a healthy diet as a whole, help prevent disease.

 One of my personal favs right now, because I'm just starting to be able to pull it from the garden, is chard!
 Some call it swiss chard, although there are many colourful varieties usually these are grouped together and sold as rainbow chard.

 Some say kale is King, but I have a sneaking suspicion that Chard has its eye on the throne!